 In 2018 alone, education technology (Edtech) in Vietnam has gained US$55 million in total investments – thanks to the Edtech centers being able to close the gap between traditional education settings and learning requirements.

-This sector has attracted investors from all over the world, especially those from Singapore, South Korea, Japan and Australia.
-They are particularly interested in education sectors from kindergarten to grade 12 as Vietnamese spend as much as 40% of their income in them.
+This sector has attracted investors from all over the world, especially those from Singapore, South Korea, Japan, and Australia.
+They are particularly interested in education sectors from kindergarten to grade 12 as Vietnamese spend as much as 40% of their income on them.